nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Appendix: Planned Enhancements
-1. [ ] Utilising checksum on JSON file to prevent manual tampering of data.
-1. [ ] Displaying explicit exceptions when the JSON file is corrupted or tampered with.
+1. Utilising checksum on JSON file to prevent manual tampering of data and display explicit exceptions when the JSON file is corrupted or tampered with.
+   * A checksum could be generated in `checksum.txt` in the same directory as the JSON file.
+   * Any modification to the JSON file would result in a different checksum, which can be detected by comparing with the checksum stored in `checksum.txt`.
+   * If the checksums do not match or is missing, the user will be notified about a possible corruption in their data and be prompted to restore the JSON file from a backup.
+   * The JSON file will then proceed to be read by Mycelium.
+If the JSON file is unreadable or contains invalid values, the JSON file will be ignored and the application will start as an empty application with no projects and clients.
+   * Possible checksum algorithms are MD5, SHA-1, SHA-256, SHA-512.